megmefalrez/jekyll-now/_posts/2018-11-11-W7---Disco-at-the-Unseelie-Stadium.md

 source-id: 1QmMyDMQhjro6XGgdcVdOoNbTIPAlTx181P6wGxgyriw
 published: true
 ---
-The point of a disco - from my opinion - is to-
+The point of a disco, from my opinion, is to-

 Actually first, let's just set the vibe..